-A non-steroidal anti-inflammatory drug (NSAID), Metacam® is indicated for the control of pain and inflammation associated with osteoarthritis in dogs.
+Meloxidyl Oral Suspension for dogs is a non-steroidal anti-inflammatory drug (NSAID) used for the control of pain and inflammation associated with osteoarthritis in dogs.

 Disposal of Unused Prescription Medications

 - Return unwanted or unused medications to Revival Animal Health in person, or visit www.disposemymeds.org to find a pharmacy near you.